 FOCAC has frequently played host to eye-catching Chinese policy announcements and financial commitments.
 The forum is alternately hosted in Beijing and major African capitals.

-Three of the seven editions held so far have included summits attended by the incumbent Chinese president and many of his counterparts across the continent.
-According to Quartz Africa, twice as many African leaders chose to attend the 2018 edition in Beijing than the UN General Assembly two weeks later.
+Three of the eight editions held so far have included summits attended by the incumbent Chinese president and many of his counterparts across the continent.
+According to Quartz Africa, twice as many African leaders chose to attend the 2018 summit in Beijing than the UN General Assembly two weeks later.

-The forum looks to build on the increasingly close economic relations that have been forged between China and Africa over the last 20 years.
+The 2021 forum looked to build on the increasingly close economic relations that have been forged between China and Africa over the last 20 years.

 According to the China-Africa Research Institute at Johns Hopkins University, the value of China-Africa trade in 2019 was $192bn, up from $185bn in 2018.
 In 2019, the largest exporter to China from Africa was Angola, followed by South Africa and the Republic of Congo.
 In 2019, Nigeria was the largest buyer of Chinese goods, followed by South Africa and Egypt.